STEM at Westminster School

 STEM is an educational approach that integrates math and science, and employs technology and/or engineering principles to enhance understanding and practical application of these areas of knowledge.
 It is inquiry based and requires students to employ critical thinking and to actively engage with a problem in order to explore and solve it.
 The goal of STEM is to spur students’ natural interest in science and math, and provide them with a practical foundation in these fields, leading toward creativity, innovation, and invention.

-In Westminster’s elementary/middle-school program, STEM is thought of as any math, science, technology, or engineering activity (curricular or extracurricular) which challenges students to take a hands-on approach to problem solving, often employing technology in the effort.
-Any activity which asks students to find out for themselves how to build something, why something works or doesn’t work, uses technology to gather, analyze, or present data, or applies an abstract principle to solve a real-world problem falls under Westminster’s STEM umbrella.
+In Westminster’s elementary/middle-school program, STEM includes math, science, technology, and engineering activities (curricular or extracurricular) which challenge students to take a hands-on approach to problem solving, often employing technology in the effort.
+Activities that ask students to find out for themselves how to build something, why something works or doesn’t work, that use technology to gather, analyze, or present data, or that apply an abstract principle to solve a real-world problem fall under Westminster’s STEM umbrella.
+Below is a sampling of STEM activities that are part of Westminster’s program:

 Grades K – 8